tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 ## Greyscale Conversion

 With the necessary colour, CSS, and JavaScript concepts introduced, it's time to focus on the conversion algorithms.
-Two methods are presented here, though the second is essentially a tweaked improvement of the first.
+Two methods are presented here, although the second is essentially a tweaked improvement of the first.

 ### The Averaging Method